paketo-buildpacks/blog/content/posts/0021-java-buildpacks-enhancements.md

 ## Better Spring Boot Native detection

-Since Spring Boot 3.0, Paketo buildpacks support Spring Boot native builds; using a combination of the `bellsoft-liberica`, `spring-boot` and `native-image` buildpacks.
+Since first-class native builds were added in Spring Boot 3.0, Paketo buildpacks support Spring Boot native builds; using a combination of the `bellsoft-liberica`, `spring-boot` and `native-image` buildpacks.

 Up until now, it could be tedious for users wanting to get a native build, to specify so many arguments: